Gibbon: Beyond the Trees: Development

-One of the challenges for the team was portraying the world gibbons live in in a truthful and respectful manner.
+One of the challenges for the team was portraying the world in which gibbons live in a truthful and respectful manner.
 As they had never been to Southeast Asia before, they wanted to travel there, but due to budget and schedule constraints, as well as the COVID-19 pandemic, that was hardly possible.
 Instead they connected with NGOs in the area such as the Thailand-based Gibbon Rehabilitation Project, which they worked with during development, learning more about the animals and the problems they face, like poaching driven by tourism.
 From Rainforest Rescue the team learned a lot about deforestation, worldwide, but specifically in Borneo.
 They also talked to Bruno Manser Fonds about indigenous people there and hired a cultural liaison expert to make sure they were portraying the people and culture of Southeast Asia respectfully.
 Additionally, they got in touch with Werner Boote, an Austrian documentarian, about dealing with difficult topics in entertainment products and working with NGOs.

 The game was the biggest, in terms of team size and budget, that Broken Rules had worked on up until that point.
 Together with a very remote team, exacerbated by the Covid-19 pandemic, this added an organisational challenge to development.
 The team consisted of up to 14 people, about half of which were based in Vienna, with the rest being in other cities and countries.
 Art director Catherine Unger and main artist Kitt Byrne for instance resided in London.
 Canadian developer Eddy Boxerman of Hemisphere Games contributed to the physics and animation of the game.
 The music was composed by Andrew 'scntfc' Rohrmann and Vienna based game-audio studio Wobblersound did the sound design and audio implementation.
 Development took three years, and another one for porting it to consoles.